 Wesley, trust me: Wesley Crusher's face above is the same expression most of us Trek enthusiasts make when we're asked what we thought about Star Trek: The Next Generation's first season.
 "Justice" aired on this day in 1987, and the story involved a planet of pretty people who truly knew no conflict.
 Breaking their laws?
 Why, that would be met with the death penalty!

-On this day in 1988, War of the Worlds aired "The Second Seal."
-This served as the sixth episode of the program's first season, and here's the plot summary from IMDB.com:
+On this day in 1988 (in the U.S.), War of the Worlds aired "The Second Seal."
+Officially, this served as the sixth episode of the program's first season, and here's the plot summary from IMDB.com:

 "The Martians attempt to take over a military base that has been used as a secure storage area for much of the information regarding the 1953 invasion.
 In particular they are seeking the location of Martians who are still in hibernation waiting to rejoin the invasion."